Wikia/selenium-tests/readme.md

 # Selenium Tests
 This repository contains [Selenium](http://seleniumhq.org/) tests for the [Wikia App](https://github.com/Wikia/app).

+## Adding Tests
-Please remember to keep this up to date as they are worthless otherwise.
+Please remember to keep this repository up to date as the tests become worthless otherwise.
 A good rule of thumb is to add a new test that covers whatever bug you're fixing so we can track regressions on it.
+Also, make sure to code your tests in a cross-operating system compliant manor as it's valid to run them in Windows, Mac or Linux environments.

 ## Running Tests